PERSONA-5/PERSONA-5/README.md

 ##### ★some songs i like from each artist in order ^^''

-''OG spike'' ''take me to war'' ''beezelbub'' ''explosion!'' ''slaughterhouse party'' ''girl next door'' ''fins ands fiddles''
+''ryder or riot'' ''stranglers fig'' ''primavera'' ''explosion!'' ''the monester in your bed'' ''girl next door'' ''fins ands fiddles''

 ![Untitled10_20240524202704](https://github.com/livissssss/livissssss/assets/164212085/44afe87b-d804-47d5-98b1-6b55265ac98d)
 #### decided not to do a favourite charcter list BUT I LOVE SCAR THO!!
 RAHHHHHHHH